open-telemetry/opentelemetry-specification/specification/common/attribute-precedence.md

 Since OpenTelemetry allows for different levels of attributes, it is possible that the same attribute appears multiple times on different levels.

-This document aims to provide guidance on how OpenTelemetry attributes can be consistently mapped to flat sets.
+This document provides guidance on how OpenTelemetry attributes can be consistently mapped to flat sets.

 ## Attribute hierarchy in OTLP messages